-These whistle-blower regulations provide every employee with the ability to make disclosure or report suspicions directly to an external confidential adviser.
+These whistle-blower regulations provide every employee and stakeholder with the ability to make disclosure or report suspicions directly to an external confidential adviser.
 It is possible for this to be done without disclosing the identity of the whistle-blower during the remainder of the process.

 The external confidential adviser is appointed by the Managing Director and Supervisory Board of Simavi.
 Any disclosures received by the external confidential adviser will be treated in confidence.
 The external confidential adviser will then have the following possibilities:

 - To recommend the whistle-blower discuss and report the issue with a colleague or officer in a supervisory position within the organisation; the external confidential adviser will not then take any action directly.
 (Please also refer to the internal Confidential Adviser and Complaint policy (188.8.131.52).

 - The external confidential adviser contacts the Managing Director and the Supervisory Board directly in order to discuss the nature of the disclosure and make any follow-up agreements.

 - If the Managing Director is involved in the disclosure, the external confidential adviser may decide to only inform the Supervisory Board.